dahyun-kang/renet/README.md

 ```bash
 bash scripts/train/{dataset_name}_5wKs.sh
 ```
-For example, to test ReNet on the CUB dataset in the 5-way 1-shot setting:
+For example, to train ReNet on the CUB dataset in the 5-way 1-shot setting:
 ```bash
 bash scripts/train/cub_5w1s.sh
 ```